zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

 7. Click **Create Rule**.

-## Test the function
+## **Step 8:** Test the function

-To test the function you can upload a `.csv` file to the `input-bucket`.
-You can do that from the Console UI or from the Cloud Shell using the OCI CLI.
+To test the function, you can upload a `.csv` file to the `input-bucket`.
+You can do that from the Console UI or the Cloud Shell using the OCI CLI.

 1. Open the Cloud Shell.
 2. Go to the functions folder: